 The first rule is the view usage rule.
 Simply stated, your view creation strategy should be goal-oriented.
 Views should be created only when they achieve a specific, reasonable goal.
 Each view should have a specific application or business requirement that it fulfills before it is created.
-That requirement should be documented somewhere, preferably in a data dictionary or possibly as a remark in the DB2 Catalog.
+That requirement should be documented somewhere, preferably in a data dictionary or as a remark in the DB2 Catalog.

 Although this rule seems obvious, views are implemented at some shops without much thought as to how they will be used.
 This can cause the number of views that must be supported and maintained to continually expand until so many views exist that it is impossible to categorize their uses.
-And the time needed to maintain and administer the system increases as the number of views increase.

-There are five basic uses for which views excel.
+There are seven basic uses for which views excel.
 These are:

-- to provide row and column level security,
+- 1. to provide row and column level security

-- to ensure efficient access paths,
+- 2. to ensure efficient access paths

-- to mask complexity from the user,
+- 3. to mask complexity from the user

-- to ensure proper data derivation, and
+- 4. to ensure proper data derivation

+- 5. to provide domain support

-- to rename tables and/or columns.
+- 6. to rename columns, and

+- 7. to provide solutions which can not be accomplished without views